-The accompanying interim condensed consolidated financial statements as at 30 June 2019 include a free reserve for possible risks amounting to TL 130,000 thousands, of which TL 10,000 thousands and TL 120,000 thousands was provided in current and prior years respectively by the Group management for possible results of the circumstances which may arise from possible changes in the economy and market conditions.
-Due to the fact that the above mentioned items do not meet the requirements of IAS 37, the "Retained earnings" as of 30 June 2019 is understated by TL 120,000 thousands and the "Profit before income tax" is understated by TL 10,000 thousands.
+The accompanying interim condensed consolidated financial statements as at 30 June 2020 include a free reserve for possible risks amounting to TL 120,000 thousands which were provided in prior years by the Group management for possible results of the circumstances which may arise from possible changes in the economy and market conditions that is not permitted by IAS 37.
+Had the Group did not provide such provision, "Retained earnings" and "Provisions" would increase and decrease by TL 120,000 thousand respectively.